SriharshaSaligrama/resume-builder/README.md

    - Default selections for template, font, and layout are also loaded or restored.

 2. **Editing:**
-   - The UI is divided into tabs: Personal Info, Experience, Projects, Skills, Education, and Design.
+   - The UI is divided into tabs (see `data/tabs.ts`): Personal Info, Experience, Projects, Skills, Education, and Design.
-   - Each tab uses a dedicated editor component to update the corresponding section of the resume.
+   - Each tab uses a dedicated editor component from `components/features/` to update the corresponding section of the resume.
    - All changes are immediately saved to local storage.

 3. **Customization:**
    - In the Design tab, users can select a template, font, and layout.
    - These options are defined in `data/templates.ts`, `data/fonts.ts`, and `data/layouts.ts`.
+   - The selectors in `components/resume-templates/selectors/` provide the UI for these choices.

 4. **Preview:**
    - The right panel (or a dedicated section) shows a live preview of the resume using the selected template, font, and layout.
-   - The `ResumePreview` component dynamically renders the appropriate template.
+   - The `ResumePreview` component in `components/resume-templates/preview/` dynamically renders the appropriate template.

 5. **Export & Print:**
    - Users can export their resume data as a JSON file.